Data Warehouse Schema

 Descriptions and links for Schema v1, Schema v2, and Schema v3 are included below.

-Schema v1 | Schema v2 (legacy) | Schema v3 |
+Schema v1 (legacy) | Schema v2 (legacy) | Schema v3 |

 Schema v1 is used for the BigQuery.
-To see details of the table and column descriptions, read more here. | Schema v2 is used for the AWS S3 Legacy export and is typically used for AWS Redshift and Snowflake solutions.
+To see details of the table and column descriptions, read more here.
+Only customers who enabled BigQuery legacy before May 2025 will have access.
+It's recommended to migrate to the latest Schema v3 to ensure you get access to the latest features. | Schema v2 is used for the AWS S3 Legacy export and is typically used for AWS Redshift and Snowflake solutions.
 You can read more about the table and column descriptions here.
-It's recommended to migrate to the latest Schema v3. | Schema v3 is the latest and recommended Data Warehouse schema version.
-It is available via AWS S3 export and is used for AWS Redshift, Snowflake, and Databricks solutions.
-BigQuery will launch with Schema v3 support.
+Only customers who enabled AWS S3 legacy before May 2025 will have access.
+It's recommended to migrate to the latest Schema v3 to ensure you get access to the latest features. | Schema v3 is the latest and recommended version of the Data Warehouse schema.
+You can connect directly with Google BigQuery.
+It is available via AWS S3 export used for AWS Redshift, Snowflake, and Databricks solutions.
 Here, you can read the schema documentation for v3. |

 Schema Changes